WillTheFarmer/apache-logs-to-mysql/.github/README.md

 |%{User-Agent}i|The User-Agent HTTP request header.
 This is the identifying information that the client browser reports about itself.|
 |%{VARNAME}C|ADDED - The contents of cookie VARNAME in request sent to server.
 Only version 0 cookies are fully supported.
 Format String is optional.|
 |%L|ADDED - The request log ID from the error log (or '-' if nothing has been logged to the error log for this request).
 Look for the matching error log line to see what request| caused what error.
-## Two supported Error Log Formats
+## Two Apache Error Log Formats - next release includes NGINX Formats
 Application processes Error Logs with ***default format*** for threaded MPMs (Multi-Processing Modules).
 If running Apache 2.4 on any platform and ErrorLogFormat is not defined in config files this is the Error Log format.
 Information from: https://httpd.apache.org/docs/2.4/mod/core.html#errorlogformat